 Affordable monthly rates · Contact us for pricing

 Nevada County operates detention facilities managed by the Nevada County Sheriff's Department, serving Nevada City and surrounding communities.
-The jail system processes bookings from law enforcement agencies throughout the county.
+Bookings originate from law enforcement agencies operating throughout the county.

 When searching for an inmate in Nevada County, have their full legal name and date of birth ready.
-This ensures you can quickly cross-reference results and confirm the correct individual.
+This allows you to cross-reference results quickly and verify you have the right person.

 Need help locating an inmate?